AnkurGel/TwitterNg/README.md

 - [x] Integrate _Twitter_ sub-service as provider for `Auth`
 - [ ] Design frontend pages for auth and timeline.
 - [ ] Make service to make calls on Twitter API
+- [ ] Directive for representing tweet and components
 - [ ] Make service for auto-refreshing and manual refresh of user's timeline
 - [ ] Integrate different twitter functionalities in application
 - [ ] _More..._